aloxe/huwindty/src/pages/documentation/images.md

     -->
 ```

-The atributes are the following:
+The attributes are as follows:

-- **page** will provide the current path to generate the right output path.
-Just leave `page` after the `Picture` and this will be fine
+- **page** provides the current path to generate the correct output path.
+Simply use `page` after `Picture`, and it will be fine.
-- **file name**: On this example there is no path to the current image file since they are in the same folder.
+- **file name**: In this example, there is no path to the image file since it is in the same folder.
-- **alt text** is made compulsory for various reason, I also encourage you to write nice descriptive text that really help blind people to understand your image.
+- **alt text** is compulsory for various reasons.
+I also encourage you to write nice descriptive text that really helps visually impaired users understand your image.
-- **class** will add a css class to the image so you can change its position and dimension.
-The specific class `lazy` will also make the image lazy load.
+- **class** adds a CSS class to the image so you can change its position and dimensions.
+The specific class `lazy` will also make the image lazy-load.
-- **widths** will override the default widths in with the output images will be generated. this is particularly useful if you change the size of the image using a css class, you will want to generate images with the same size.
+- **widths** will override the default widths for which the output images will be generated.
+This is particularly useful if you change the image size using a CSS class; you will want to generate images of the same size.
-- **formats** will override the default formats
+- **formats** will override the default formats.
-- **sizes** will override the default sizes to tell the browser how large the image will be  ahead of its complete download.
-The default is 100vw but if you know your image will display on half of the page you may want to change this to 50vw.
+- **sizes** will override the default sizes to tell the browser how large the image will be before it is fully downloaded.
+The default is 100vw, but if you know your image will be displayed on half of the page, you may want to change this to 50vw.

 ## Responsive Images in Markdown

-For Markdown, we implemented what is explained in [Responsive Images in Markdown with Eleventy Image](https://tomichen.com/blog/posts/20220416-responsive-images-in-markdown-with-eleventy-image/), a nice step by step blog post explaining how to use mardown-it to parse normal image code in markdown to generate the responsive image HTML code thanks to eleventy-img.
+For Markdown, we implemented what is explained in [Responsive Images in Markdown with Eleventy Image](https://tomichen.com/blog/posts/20220416-responsive-images-in-markdown-with-eleventy-image/), a nice step-by-step blog post explaining how to use markdown-it to parse normal image code in Markdown to generate responsive image HTML code using eleventy-img.

 The image below is generated with the simple code